Quotient Categories and Phases: Dagger Categories

 We now combine daggers with compact closure.
 Recall that a \emph{dagger dual} for an object $A$ in a dagger symmetric monoidal category is a dual $(A^*, \eta, \epsilon)$ with $\epsilon = \eta^{\dagger} \circ \sigma$.
-A \emph{dagger compact} category is one in which every object has a dagger dual.
+A \emph{dagger compact} category is a dagger symmetric one in which every object has a dagger dual.

-Although compactness of $\catC$ ensures compactness of $\plusI{\catC}$, to establish dagger compactness we make an extra assumption; it is an open question whether this is necessary.
+Although compactness of $\catC$ ensures compactness of $\plusIdag{\catC}$, to establish dagger compactness we make an extra assumption; it is an open question whether this is necessary.

 \begin{proposition} Suppose that $\catC$ is dagger compact with phased dagger biproducts which are positive-free, and that in $\catC$ every object $A$ has a morphism $\psi \colon I \to A$ with